knapo/a9n/README.md

     A9n.app_host   # => `knapo.net` in production and `localhost:3000` in development
     A9n.email_from # => `no-reply@knapo.net` in all envs

+## Custom and multiple configuration files

+If you need to load config from custom files (e.g config/mongo.yml), add:

+    A9n.load('mongo.yml')

+and the configuration is availble under `mongo` scope:

+    A9n.mongo.host

 ## Contributing

 1. Fork it